CumulusNetworks/docs/content/cumulus-linux-55/Layer-3/FRRouting.md

 - The contents of `/var/log/frr/frr-reload.log`

 ## FRR Logging

+{{%notice warning%}}
+The information in this section does not apply if you use {{<link url="NVUE-CLI" text="NVUE">}} to configure your switch.
+NVUE manages FRR daemons and configuration automatically.
+These instructions are only applicable for users managing FRR directly through linux flat file configurations.
+{{%/notice%}}

 By default, Cumulus Linux configures FFR with syslog severity level 6 (informational).
 Log output writes to the `/var/log/frr/frr.log` file.